3 Insidous Money Mindset Myths That Afflict Professional Women

 Here’s the thing – you are as entitled as anybody else to earn a good living from your skills and talents.
 Because you are as entitled as anyone else to be able to engage in life-enhancement.
 And choosing that doesn’t make you “nasty” or “unkind”.

-Those aren’t the opposite of nice.
+Nice isn’t the opposite of nasty or unkind.
 Or at least not the sort of nice they mean by “girls should be nice”.

 The opposite of that sort of “nice” is empowered.